Mario Lemina: Southampton

 On 8 August 2017, Lemina joined Southampton on a five-year deal for a club record fee of £15.4m.
 He made his debut on 20 August, in a 3–2 victory over West Ham United.
 His first goal for Southampton came in a 3–2 victory over fellow strugglers West Bromwich Albion on 3 February.

 Loan to Galatasaray

 In 2019–20 season, Lemina joined Galatasaray on a loan deal.

 Loan to Fulham

 On 30 August 2020, Lemina was loaned out to Fulham with an option to buy.
 He made his debut for the club on 16 September 2020 in the second round of the EFL Cup against Ipswich Town, which Fulham won 1–0.
 On 7 March 2021, Lemina scored his first Fulham goal to seal a 1–0 away win over Liverpool, handing them their sixth consecutive league defeat at Anfield for the first time in the Reds' history.
 In doing so, Lemina also clinched Fulham's second win at Liverpool in the club's history.

 Nice

 On 24 July 2021, Lemina joined Nice for an undisclosed fee.
+Later that year, on 22 December, he scored his first goal for the club in a 2–1 win over Lens.